jrarama/neighborhood-map/README.md

 ## Neighborhood Map

-A project that displays different locations of places I have been to.
+A project that displays in a map beautiful places in my neighborhood.